-Software, hardware, or paper that holds your Bitcoin.
+Software, hardware, or paper that holds your cryptocurrency.
 It either contains the private key directly, or a seed to derive multiple private keys.
 A watch-only wallet only contains public keys but can be used to create unsigned transactions or check balances.

-For SegWit transactions, it is less meaningful to calculate their size, as they are split between the transaction and the signature.
+For Bitcoin SegWit transactions, it is less meaningful to calculate their size, as they are split between the transaction and the signature.
 A weight unit represents 1/4,000,000 the maximum size of a block.
 An alternative form is vbytes.

 An alternative ticker for Bitcoin to the more commonly used BTC.
 It is meant to comply with ISO 4217, which regulates that non-governmental currencies have to start with an X.